PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 10:45:44
+Last updated: 2024-04-13 10:46:17
-Random Quote: Destined?
-Aren't you tired of waiting for destiny, Ted?
-Isn't it time to make your own destiny? - Robin Scherbatsky
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin